degenerat3/degenerat3.github.io/_posts/2020-01-25-abusing_ads.md

 title: Abusing Alternate Data Streams
 ---

-## NOTE: Images are bodied rn and are only displaying on mobile, this is being investigated.

 Alternate Data Streams (ADS) are a feature of Windows, more specifically a feature of NTFS.
 ADS allow (as the name implies) different streams of data to be stored in a file.
 While these have some legitimate uses, there is ample room for abuse

 ## What are Data Streams?